beep0909/FerroAudioAmp/README.md

 # FerroAudioAmp
 Files to make Ferrofluid display speaker.
-Guide will be updated soon...
+Instrustios can be found in 'FerroAudioAmp Manufactureing Instructions.pdf'